adriantombu/orion/README.md

 ### Directory structure
 ```
 .
-├── articles
+├── posts
 ├── config.yaml
 ├── public
 ├── static
 └── themes
 ```

-`/articles`
+`/posts`
-Contains all the markdown files for your articles
+Contains all the markdown files for your posts

 `config.yaml`
 The configuration of your site